 #4: Error resolution cycle time

-How productive and effective is your payroll service department?
+How productive and effective are your payroll departments?

 Errors are often a major KPI that auger internal inefficiencies.
-And these don’t just cost a company in terms of resources—they can also impact employee performance and satisfaction depending on the resolution timeline.
+And these don’t just cost a company in terms of resources—they can also impact employee satisfaction and performance depending on the resolution timeline.
 However, as the GPM Institute notes, a lengthy cycle is bad for business:

 If an employee is waiting on their paycheck to clear in order to pay their bills, they’ll be unhappy with an extended error resolution cycle, especially if this is an issue they must regularly deal with.
 When that occurs, additional stress is put on the impacted employee, as well as on everyone else involved in the pay period process.
 That’s why it’s so important to ensure that your payroll department is fast and efficient.

 Do your employees go above and beyond the call of duty?

-If members of your team are working past the 40-hour work week, they should be compensated for the fact.
+If members of your team are working past the 40-hour work week, they should be compensated for working overtime.
 In many places, a company is legally required to do so.

 Accurately tracking overtime ensures that employees are paid what they’re due.
 Not to mention, tracking the amount of overtime compared to expectations allows you to measure the health of a department.
 If employees are consistently working more hours than budgeted for, it could signal that there are too many responsibilities and not enough team members to support the workload.